tdenniston/bish/README.md

 However, I created this language first and foremost as a weekend project and exercise in writing a compiler from scratch.
 I've dealt with pieces of compilers before, but have never written one from start to finish.
 Thus, I hope this project can also serve as a good teaching tool.
 I tried to design it with clarity in mind, so it should be simple to extend the language, or write a new back end.

+## News

+* Apr 8 2015 -- I've been caught up in my day job recently, and a few of the features I want to implement before doing a 0.1 release are requiring more infrastructure work than I anticipated.
+I'm hoping to do a 0.1 release within the next week or two weeks.

 ## To do

 The language and compiler are pretty bare-bones as of now, but quite functional.
 There are numerous things in the pipeline (see the open issues for a list).
 Longer term, here are some ideas of features that might be implemented: